 For - Next

-This should be used when you know in advance how many times you want to loop.
+This can be used when you know in advance how many times you want to loop.

 Public Sub ForNext1()